GG-EZ415/Game-Glutton/README.md

 # Hop-ON-Board
-*Type of user
+Type of user
-    *Board gamers of all levels and game reviewers *Some goals
+    *Board gamers of all levels and game reviewers Some goals
-    -Find ratings and reviews of boardgames
+    *Find ratings and reviews of boardgames
-    -Find youtube tutorials and how too
+    *Find youtube tutorials and how too
-    -Reddit answers
+    *Reddit answers
 -Benefits
     -Helps people decide if they want to play a game -Helps people start a game with youtube videos